Core concepts

 Just like the DOM, function execution forms a tree, where each function call is a node and its children are the functions that it calls, e.g. the callstack tree.

-import { createContext, withContexts, reactive } from 'signalium';
+import { context, withContexts, reactive } from 'signalium';

 });